Subscribe To This Site

 If you already own one or more, just add a little of your favourite oil to the water in the reservoir.
 Your home will be gently scented whenever the radiator is on.
 You can buy these humidifiers in many of the bigger household stores.

-Picture above: Dried roses can have a few drops of rose oil added to refresh their scent
+Dried roses - add a few drops of rose oil added to refresh their scent

 Using garden flowers and herbs